mastoffel/inbreedR/cran-comments.md

 There were no ERRORs or WARNINGs or Notes

 ## win_build check results
-There were no ERRORs or WARNINGs or Notes
+There were no ERRORs or WARNINGs and 1 Note:

-There were 2 Notes on travis-ci

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Martin A. Stoffel <martin.adam.stoffel@gmail.com>'

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped
+## travis-ci results
+There were no ERRORs or WARNINGs or Notes